LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

 1. **Create Removable Media:** Click to create removable media.
 This will create removable media that can be used in the lab.
 Removable media types include Floppy and Optical.

-    > [!ALERT] When removable media is created, you must choose a platform that the removable media will be used on; Hyper-V or vSphere.
+    > [!ALERT] When removable media is created, you must choose a platform that the removable media will be used on; Hyper-V or ESX.
 The removable media is tagged in LOD with the platform.
 The media can only be used with the chosen platform.

 ## Cloud